ASFHyP3/OpenData/asf-event-data/README.md

 ## License

-<--[TODO: Change to our usual license]-->

-The data in this AWS Open Data Bucket is provided freely and openly under the XX policy.
+The data in this AWS Open Data Bucket is provided freely and openly under the [Creative Commons Zero (CC0) 1.0 Universal License](https://creativecommons.org/publicdomain/zero/1.0/).
 You may use this data for any purpose you would like.

 Thank you for using the AWS Open Data Bucket for ASF SAR Data Products!
 If you have any questions or feedback, feel free to reach out to us.